-As of June 2018
+As of October 2019

-Of the options reviewed, the 148th Street Pedestrian/Bicycle Bridge is estimated to cost the least, provide the shortest, most direct access to the 145th Street station, and has the ability to draw from the most potential users.
+With limited existing crossings of I-5 in Shoreline and future stations located on the east side of I-5, Council directed staff to conduct a 145th Station Access Feasibility Analysis to review options for a non-motorized bridge connecting the neighborhood to the west of the freeway to the Shoreline South/145th Station.
+Of the options reviewed, the bridge crossing in the vicinity of N 148th Street is estimated to cost the least, provide the shortest, most direct access to the Shoreline South/145th Station, and has the ability to draw from the most potential users.
 Council approved this as the preferred option on February 27, 2017.

 |Preferred Option Location - This is not a final design|

 This project supports 2017-2019 City Council Goal 3: Continue preparation for regional mass transit in Shoreline.
 Action Step 2.